 The Return to Wakanda

-Last week the launch of the exhibition project "Invisible Inventories", which is supported by the Goethe-Institut, took place in Kenya.
+At the end of November 2019, the launch of the exhibition project "Invisible Inventories", which is supported by the Goethe-Institut, took place in Kenya.
 At the "Object Movement Dialogue #4" in the Nairobi National Museum, the role of local communities within the restitution debate was discussed.
 The Kenyan journalist Abigail Arunga was on site for "Goethe aktuell".

 In the well-known Marvel-movie “Black Panther”, Michael B Jordan’s character gives a schooling to a museum official, explaining that the artefact on display is not really, originally, where that artefact is from.
 As in the fictitious world of Wakanda, it looks today in many museums worldwide.
 According to Juma Ondeng’ of the National Museums of Kenya (NMK), who spoke before the panel begun, a high number of objects on display all over the world do not belong to the countries of the museums they are housed in.
 Most of these objects are in collection with very few displayed in exhibitions.
 Kenya, through the International Inventories Programme (IIP), has a written, verifiable record of slightly over 18,000 objects in 22 institutions in 4 countries in the global North.
 The trend of being a display showcase for “exotic” objects is echoed all over the global North, with some museum collections being almost 90 percent foreign.
 And this ranges from Kenya and Greece to Ethiopia and Australia.
 After a significant silence, months of waiting, the British Museum only recently responded to communication from IIP and agreed to list the artifacts from Kenya in its museum, regardless of or perhaps because of our blood-splattered history.